 Litigants seeking damages for breach of contract should be prepared to fully satisfy the court as the calculation of damages.
 This may require the assistance of an outside expert, particularly in situations involving complex accounting requirements.

-The highly skilled Toronto corporate lawyers at Milosevic Fiske LLP are litigators with the experience necessary to guide clients through any litigation, no matter how complex.
+The highly skilled Toronto corporate lawyers at Milosevic & Associates are litigators with the experience necessary to guide clients through any litigation, no matter how complex.
 We have litigated before all levels of Canada’s court system including the Ontario Court of Appeal and can provide you with advice and guidance suited to your unique situation.
 Call us at 416-916-1387 or contact us online to learn more about how we can help.